kikito/bump.lua/README.md

 * `item` is the item being checked for collisions.
 Must be something previously inserted in the world with `world:add(item, l,t,w,h)`, or an error will be raised.
 * `future_l` means "next left".
 It is an optional value.
 It will be explained with more detail below.
 * `future_t` means "next top".
 It is also optional.
 It will be explained later.
 * `filter` is an optional function.
 The function only takes one parameter, called `other`, which will be every object with which `item` collides.
-If `filter` returns `true`, then `other` will be ignored.
+If `filter` returns `false` or `nil`, then `other` will be ignored.
 The order in which filter is called is not guaranteed.
-By default no items are filtered.
+By default all items collide.
 It is recommended that `filter` executes fast.
 * `collisions` is an array of zero or more collisions between `item` and other objects inserted in the world.
 Each collision has an attribute called `.other`, which points to the colliding item.
 Only one collision per "other" object will be returned.
 When the item is moving (see below) the collisions will be returned "in order": the ones which happen "first along the movement of `item`" will be first in `collisions`.